Letter (alphabet): History

-Types of letters
+Types

-Upper case and lower case
+Uppercase and lowercase

 A letter can have multiple variants, or allographs, related to variation in style of handwriting or printing.
 Some writing systems have two major types of allographs for each letter: an uppercase form (also called capital or majuscule) and a lowercase form (also called minuscule).
 Upper- and lowercase letters represent the same sound, but serve different functions in writing.
 Capital letters are most often used at the beginning of a sentence, as the first letter of a proper name or title, or in headers or inscriptions.
 They may also serve other functions, such as in the German language where all nouns begin with capital letters.